cyuuLater/cyuuLater/README.md

 -->

 # Hi there 👋
-I am a current Computer Science and Engineering student at the University of California, Merced (graduating in 2026).
+I am a Computer Science and Engineering student at the University of California, Merced (graduating in 2026).
 I am interested in increasing user interactivity through developing full-stack or mobile applications for social media or entertainment businesses.

 ## Contact
 - Email: julianblasting@gmail.com